theobald-software/kb.theobald-software.github.io/content/_yunio/integrating-a-yunio-service-with-alteryx.md

 ---

-This article shows how to integrate a yunIO service with Alteryx.<br>
+The following article shows how to integrate a yunIO service with Alteryx.<br>
 Alteryx is a software platform that allows people to to access, cleanse, test, combine, analyze and output data.
 For more Information on Alteryx, see [Alteryx Official Website](https://www.alteryx.com/).